-Our auditors find vulnerabilities of all severities during their inspections.
-The top five most common vulnerabilities found during a smart contract audit are:
+Our audit team find vulnerabilities of all severities during their inspections.
+The top five most common vulnerabilities found during a smart contract security audit are:

 Centralization is a risk both to project owners and users.
 If a single address is granted executive privileges and later has its private key compromised, developers are at risk of losing control of their project and users are at risk of losing control of their money.

-Projects that rugpull their investors’ funds often take advantage of centralized privileges.
+Projects that exit scam with their investors’ funds often take advantage of centralized privileges.
 Avoiding unnecessary centralization is one way that newly-launched projects can begin building trust with their community.